B Retirement benefits benchmark

 B2 Concessional treatment of non-superannuation termination benefits

-Prior to the 2000 TES this was part of B1, but since then is reported separately.
+Prior to the 2000 TES this was part of B1, but is now reported separately.

 B3 Capped taxation rate applying to unused recreation and long service leave